pietheinstrengholt/rssmonster/README.md

 Copyright (c) 2023 Piethein Strengholt, piethein@strengholt-online.nl

+### Background
 RSSMonster is an easy to use web-based RSS aggregator, created as an alternative for Google Reader.
 RSSMonster features a lightweight fluid responsive design.
+It is written in JavaScript: Vue.js 3 for the frontend and Express for the backend.
+It uses Bootstrap for making the design responsive.

-The font-end has been written in JavaScript (VueJS) and the back-end in Express (NodeJS).
-It also uses the Twitter Bootstrap framework.
-Several features are implemented such as progressive web app support, marking as read when scrolling, hotlinks, drag and drop style for managing your feeds, dark mode, and more!
+RSSMonster tries to mimic the behaviour of Google Reader.
+It marks items when you start scrolling.
+It knows what content is hot.
+It features progressive web app support, drag and drop support for managing feeds, dark mode, and more!
 RSSMonster is compatible with the Fever API.
 Feel free to add any contributions or new features.

 ![Screenshot](client/src/assets/screenshots/screenshot01.png)